RohitBhavsar27/Winter-Internship/Week 5 - Task 5/README..md

 ![image](https://github.com/RohitBhavsar27/Winter-Internship/assets/130300699/8f736111-5356-4e45-a0f2-db46f8cc51e1)  ![image](https://github.com/RohitBhavsar27/Winter-Internship/assets/130300699/69948785-3f78-4c3b-bb49-3e844977c996)

-- After retrieving the personal details from the addresses that we have in the database, we have there id, name, license id and there Social Security Number which we can use in future to read the transcript of each witness.
+- After retrieving the personal details from the addresses that we have in the database, we have there person's unique identity number, name, license id and there Social Security Number which we can use in future to read the transcript of each witness.

 ## View Witness Interviews:
 - Access the recorded interviews of witnesses conducted after the murder.
 Gather insights into their statements and potential clues.